crpietschmann/portfolio/_imports/_posts/2012-08-03-mocking-httprequestbaseservervariables-using-moq.markdown

   - /post.aspx?id=828d1198-8b0c-4b95-835c-f5e3abec4b8d
 ---
 <!-- more -->

-<p>Mocking is a very handy tool for unit testing code, especially when it comes to mocking the HttpContext for web application code.
-However, it’s not as straight forward as you might think to mock the HttpRequestBase.ServerVariables, however once you know what to do it really is pretty simple.</p>  <p>Here’s a code example (using <a href="http://code.google.com/p/moq/">moq</a>) that shows how to create a mock HttpContextBase that contains a mock HttpRequestBase with a mock ServerVariables property:</p>  <pre class="csharpcode"><span class="kwrd">public</span> HttpContextBase CreateMockHttpContext()
+Mocking is a very handy tool for unit testing code, especially when it comes to mocking the HttpContext for web application code.
+However, it’s not as straight forward as you might think to mock the HttpRequestBase.ServerVariables, however once you know what to do it really is pretty simple.
+Here’s a code example (using <a href="http://code.google.com/p/moq/">moq</a>) that shows how to create a mock HttpContextBase that contains a mock HttpRequestBase with a mock ServerVariables property:  <pre class="csharpcode"><span class="kwrd">public</span> HttpContextBase CreateMockHttpContext()
 {
     var serverVariables = <span class="kwrd">new</span> NameValueCollection {
         { <span class="str">&quot;SomeServerIPAddress&quot;</span>, <span class="str">&quot;127.0.0.1&quot;</span> },